iaxo/axion-limits/README.md

 pip install .
 ```
 > [!NOTE]
-> These steps will not install the necessary LaTeX distribution to plot with LaTeX font.
+> These steps will not install the necessary _LaTeX_ distribution to plot with LaTeX font.
 If LaTeX is not installed in the system (this is checked on run time), the default matplotlib font will be used.

 >[!TIP]
-> To install latex in Linux:
+> To install LaTeX in Linux:
 > ```
 > sudo apt install texlive-full
 > ```